 First we will have to assume independence for the information given.
 As seen in the above density plot the observations for Time was not normally distributed, once we preformed a log transformation the distribution of the values became more approximately normal.

-Next we can check for linearity (as in Display 8.14, page 225) and equal variance.
+Next we can check for linearity, the following figure is akin to the right side graph in Display 8.14 (page 226).